CarMiranda/nd0821-c2-build-model-workflow-starter/README.md

 See the [associated W&B project](https://wandb.ai/cmiranda/nyc_airbnb).

+# Further steps

+- [ ] Better integration of other Scikit-learn-compatible models
+- [ ] More EDA, leading to better feature engineering

 # Build an ML Pipeline for Short-Term Rental Prices in NYC
 You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
 You need to estimate the typical price for a given property based